Indigenous Art Centre

 CIRNAC features pieces from the collection at the Indigenous Art Centre Gallery through rotating exhibitions.

-Learn more about current and past exhibitions and events by visiting the exhibition schedule.
+Learn more about past exhibitions and events by visiting the exhibition schedule.

 The Indigenous Art Centre Gallery is found in the lobby of CIRNAC headquarters located at 10 rue Wellington in Gatineau, Quebec.